 If your competitor provides incentives that are strategically timed, it could be crushing your efforts.
 They might have discovered—through research or trial and error—not just which rewards have the biggest impact on the customer experience, but when they have the biggest impact.
 The “magic time” for reward effectiveness will differ depending on your industry, your company, or even your department.
 But here are some ways you can get a head start on nailing the timing of your incentives:

-- Make your incentives sing in beautiful harmony with your sales trends.
+Sync your incentive strategies with your sales trends.
 Maybe your snow tire sales could use a little lift in the summer, or maybe you want to kick off a busy winter season of heater sales with a big sales incentive promotion.
 Research into your sales channel can uncover all kinds of overlooked opportunities, so get a magnifying glass and get creative.

 Their incentive program budget is better.